We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 |Who is it best for?||those who want detailed hormone tracking||those who want hormone tracking using one device||those who want a wearable device||those who want a vaginal sensor or wearable device|

-Mira states that the Mira Fertility Tracker is 99% accurate at detecting ovulation.
+According to Mira, the Mira Fertility Tracker is 99% accurate at detecting LH surges, which can indicate ovulation.